- Code ENVS3020

 - Course subject Environmental Science

-- Areas of interest Geography, Interdisciplinary Studies - Sustainability, Resource Management and Environmental Science, Policy Studies
+- Areas of interest Geography, Interdisciplinary Studies - Sustainability, Policy Studies, Climate

 Honours Pathway Option

-3. evaluate a range of response strategies to climate change, including international and Australian adaptation and mitigation policy approaches
+- evaluate and critique a range of response strategies to climate change, including international and Australian climate policies;

-4. debate future climate change policy, in the context of the international climate change negotiations.
+- debate future climate change policy in the context of international climate change negotiations.

 The ANU uses Turnitin to enhance student citation and referencing techniques, and to assess assignment submissions as a component of the University's approach to managing Academic Integrity.
 While the use of Turnitin is not mandatory, the ANU highly recommends Turnitin is used by both teaching staff and students.
 For additional information regarding Turnitin please visit the ANU Online website.